JosephSchec/zmanim/README.md

 ## zmanim
-### After combining 4 APIS I created my first APK with React-Native / using Expo-Cli : expo build:android -t apk
+### After combining 4 APIS I created my first APK with React-Native / using Expo-Cli :
 The 4 API's used:
 * expo loaction
 * geonames to get location